Zhytou/IELTS-Notes/speaking/ielts speaking.md

     Do you like geography?

+    No, not really.
+I find it boring because it is an isolated subject.
+But when I travel to a new place, I sometimes feel the importance of knowing a bit geography.

     Have you ever studied geography at school?

+    Yes, I used to study geography in my high school, but I wasn't good at it.

     Are you good at reading a map?

+    Yeah, I can say that.
+I have a sense of direction and can easily read a map to find the routes to the destinations.
+However, the skill would not come in handy because it is more convenient to use navigation app on smartphone.

     Would you visit a country because of its geographical location?

+    Of course, I always want to see volcanos and coral reefs but I am also interested in exploring the culture and history of a country.

 #### Social Media